Interactive Advisors | Robo-Advisor Supermarket from Interactive Brokers 2023

-The account minimums at vary widely, from a $100 minimum on some investments to $50,000 minimums on others!
-The smaller $100 minimums may make Interactive Advisors affordable for a wider range of clients, but many of their portfolios are out of reach of those who are just getting started.
+The account minimums at vary widely, from a $100 minimum on some managed investment portfolios up to a $50,000 minimum on another!
+The smaller $100 minimums may make Interactive Advisors affordable for a wider range of clients, but many of the higher minimum portfolios are out of reach of those who are just getting started.

 Account Types and Sign Up